-Later that year, he rented a small storefront in Ithaca, New York, and filled its shelves primarily with his own books.
+In 1968, he started giving classes in a small bookstore in Ithaca, New York.
 He kept his night job on the Thruway and spent most of his days in the store.
 This store, with a statue of the Buddha in the window, attracted inquisitive students and teachers from Ithaca College and Cornell University, as well as many other people who just happened to be passing through town.
 The man inside soon legitimized and catalyzed our deepest spiritual urges.

 In those days Anthony was a dynamo.
 He slept only a few hours between getting off his night job at seven in the morning and leaving for the store shortly after noon.
 At first, only a steady trickle of people came to buy or borrow books and then returned to discuss them with Anthony.
 Soon, the number of us eager to discuss spiritual issues or learn the art of mediation with him grew large enough that informal evening classes began in the back room of the store.
 Anthony often wore his toll-taker's uniform while giving these classes, so that he could rush out at the last minute to drive fifty miles to make his 11:00 night shift on the Thruway.
 Within two years, his animated classes on Jung's psychology, Hinduism, Buddhism, Christian Scholasticism, Platonism, Paul Brunton's writings, and an exciting new approach to a genuinely spiritual astrology had attracted more people than the store could hold.